mjordan/persistent_identifiers/README.md

 # Persistent Identifiers

-> Note: This is the very beginning of a module to address https://github.com/Islandora/documentation/issues/1042 and https://github.com/Islandora/documentation/issues/1256.
+> Note: This is the start of a module to address https://github.com/Islandora/documentation/issues/1042 and https://github.com/Islandora/documentation/issues/1256.
 It is not yet a production module.

 ## Introduction